Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 - %townyadvanced_towny_prefix% - displays title if it exists, falls back to mayor and king prefixes.
 - %townyadvanced_towny_postfix% - displays surname if it exists, falls back to mayor and king postfixes.
 - %townyadvanced_towny_colour% - used to show colours before nomads, residents, mayors and kings.
 (Set in the config.yml.)
+- %townyadvanced_town_residents_amount% - number of residents in a town.
+- %townyadvanced_town_residents_online% - number of residents in a town that are currently online.
+- %townyadvanced_town_townblocks_used% - number of townblocks claimed by a resident's town.
+- %townyadvanced_town_townblocks_bought% - number of townblocks bought by a resident's town.
+- %townyadvanced_town_townblocks_bonus% - number of bonus blocks given to a resident's town.
+- %townyadvanced_town_townblocks_maximum% - number of townblocks a town has available to claim.
+- %townyadvanced_town_townblocks_natural_maximum% - number of townblocks a town has available to claim, not counting bonus/bought townblocks.
+- %townyadvanced_town_mayor% - a resident's town's mayor's name.
+- %townyadvanced_nation_king% - a resident's nation's king's name.
+- %townyadvanced_resident_friends_amount% - number of friends a resident has.
+- %townyadvanced_nation_residents_amount% - number of residents in a resident's nation.
+- %townyadvanced_nation_residents_online% - number of residents in a resident's nation that are currently online.
+- %townyadvanced_nation_capital% - name of a resident's nation's capital.

 []()Townychat.jar
 -----------------